Call-for-Code/Project-Sample/README.md

 - **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/Call-for-Code/Project-Sample/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.